Overload (Sugababes song): Background

-"Overload" was co-written by group members Keisha Buchanan, Mutya Buena, and Siobhán Donaghy together with the song's co-producers Cameron McVey, Paul Simm and long-time Sugababes contributor, Jony Rockstar.
+"Overload" was co-written by group members Keisha Buchanan, Mutya Buena, and Siobhán Donaghy, alongside Felix Howard and the song's co-producers Cameron McVey, Paul Simm and long-time Sugababes contributor Jony Rockstar.
 The track fuses together styles of soul and hip-hop and features contributions of numerous instruments, including: drum, bass, keyboard, electric guitar and horns.

 Composition

 "Overload" is a pop and R&B song with elements of soul and hip hop.
 Amy Raphael of The Observer described it as a "smoothly produced, seductive R&B track".
 According to the digital sheet music published by EMI, the song is written in the key of F Phrygian dominant using common time, at a tempo of 125 beats per minute.
 The Sugababes' vocal range in the song spans from the lower note of F3 to the higher note of G5.
-The song's chorus line, "Train comes, I don't know its destination", is sung in doubled octaves.
+The song's chorus line, "Train comes, I don't know its destination", is sung in doubled octaves by Siobhán Donaghy (high) and Keisha Buchanan (low).
 Matthew Horton of Virgin Media noted that the song contains "huffling beats, honeyed vocals and surf guitar".

 Critical reception

 "Overload" received universal critical acclaim from music critics.
 NME regarded the song's quality as "hauntingly infectious", and praised the track as irresistible and radio-friendly.
 The Portland Mercury also considered the song irresistible, and applauded its "snappy pop harmonies" and "jazzy dance beats".
 Sydney Morning Herald called the track "disarmingly sophisticated".
 Cameron Adams of Herald Sun wrote that "Overload" is one of the group's "finest moments", and reflected upon this as to why the song does not resemble those released by other girl groups.
 The Observers Kitty Empire called the song a "brilliant" hit with "unexpected class", and cited it as the starting point of the Sugababes' "course to stardom".

 Digital Spy considered "Overload" one of the best debut singles by a British girl group, whilst it also made NME's Year End Top 10 Singles for the year of 2000.
 Pitchfork included it at number 432 on their Top 500 Tracks of the Decade list in 2009.
 In October 2011, NME placed it at number 51 on its list "150 Best Tracks of the Past 15 Years".
-In 2014 they included it at number 493 on their list of the 500 Greatest Songs of All Time.
+In 2014 they included it at number 493 on their list of the "500 Greatest Songs of All Time".